NEVIL77/Kanban-Board/notes.md

 task and its solution

-task : when i click on plus btn modal appeasred and desappeared solution : display non and display block
+1=task : when i click on plus btn modal appeasred and desappeared solution : display non and display block

-task : when i click on the plus bydefault color should be red solution :add selected class to red and remove and add class to class
+2=task : when i click on the plus bydefault color should be red solution :add selected class to red and remove and add class to class

-3.task:- how to remove yellow border from color and plasce it on where i clicked solution -
+3=task:- how to remove yellow border from color and plasce it on where i clicked solution -
 1.event listener to container
 2.loop on color modal which loop and how we remove the yellow class selected from class 3.how we get which one is clicked and how we add selected class

+4=task how can i toggle the lock and unlock

 main task